CrayLabs/SmartSim/doc/experiment.rst

   To *initialize* an ``Orchestrator`` object, use the ``Experiment.create_database()`` function.
 We will create a multi-sharded ``Orchestrator`` and therefore will set the argument `db_nodes` to 3.
-SmartSim will assign a `port` to the ``Orchestrator`` and attempt to detect your machine's interface if values are not provided to the ``Experiment.create_database()`` factory method.
+SmartSim will assign a `port` to the ``Orchestrator`` and attempt to detect your machine's network interface if values are not provided to the ``Experiment.create_database()`` factory method.

   .. literalinclude:: ../tutorials/doc_examples/experiment_doc_examples/exp.py